groupeLIAMG/pycpd/README.md

 - Recognized formats are:
     * netCDF (COARDS compliant)
     * USGS sgd grid
+    * Formats recognized by GDAL (not fully tested)
 - In order to display the map, the user is asked to enter coordinate projection information.
 This is done by giving a proj4 string (http://proj4.org), e.g. for coordinates projected in the Lambert conic conformal for Eastern Canada, the string is

 ```
 +proj=lcc +lat_1=49 +lat_2=77 +lat_0=63 +lon_0=-92 +x_0=0 +y_0=0 +ellps=GRS80 +towgs84=0,0,0,0,0,0,0 +units=m +no_defs
 ```
+- Alternatively, coordinate projection information can be retrieved by the GDAL driver if they are contained in the data file.

 ### Borehole Data